genesiscommunitysuccess/docs/docs/05_operations/02_commands/04_Genx_CLI.md

 Genx CLI is a tool that simplifies and speeds up local development.
 Among other useful functions, it enables you to:

-•	scaffold Genesis applications from scratch based on existing seeds
+- Scaffold Genesis applications from scratch based on existing seeds;
-•	start local development server
+- Start local development server;
-•	build artifacts for production
+- Build artifacts for production;
-•	execute unit and end-to-end tests and collect coverage data
+- Execute unit and end-to-end tests and collect coverage data;
-•	perform code linting
+- Perform code linting.

 The `genx` command has several options available to create, configure or modify a project. these are the available parameters: